api-platform/core/docs/adr/0002-resource-definition.md

 class User {}
 ```

 Verbs declared on a PHP class define API Platform operations.
-The `Resource` attributes would become optional and the only thing needed is to specify at least a verb and an IRI representing the Resource.
+The `ApiResource` attributes would become optional and the only thing needed is to specify at least a verb and an IRI representing the Resource.
 Some examples:

 <table>
     <tr>